- Caulk gun

 Roll up your sleeves and get to work

+Seal gaps between the wood frame and the concrete with polyurethane or other exterior caulk.
+For gaps more than 1/4 in. wide, push a foam backer rod into the gap before caulking.
+With the frame securely in place, you can remove the temporary support wall.
 Once cut, the masonry blocks won’t fall out of the wall.
 You have to break them out with a 4-lb. hammer (Photo 8).
 Be sure to wear eye protection.
 Chips will fly!
 With the block broken out, you’ll see that your cuts won’t align perfectly.
 Smooth the sides as best you can with a brick chisel (Photo 9).

 Photos 11 – 14 for setting the rough frame.
-Cut the pressure treated 2x10 to fit the thickness of your wall.
+Cut the pressure treated 2×10 to fit the thickness of your wall.
 Since we had both 8-in. and 12-in. thick blocks, we fit the window to the 8-in. thickness and mortared a beveled sill under the window to shed water over the 12-in. blocks (Photo 17).

 Anchoring the rough frame to the block can be tricky (Photo 13).
 Mark the block where the concrete screws can get a good bite into solid concrete.
 Don’t try to draw the side frames tight to the wall with the screws.
 Use shims when tightening the screws to keep the frame straight and plumb (perfectly vertical).